 “Living in a republic demands a great deal of us.
 Among the responsibilities of each citizen in a participatory democracy is keeping ourselves sufficiently informed so that we can participate effectively, argue our positions honorably, and hopefully, forge sufficient consensus to understand each other and then to govern.” – Senator Ben Sasse

 You’re not a spectator and democracy is not a game.
 You’re a citizen who gets a say in the future of our community.
 That comes with a responsibility though – to stay informed, to debate honorably, and to forge consensus on moving forward.
 The more informed we are, the better community we create.
+It’s all about being informed instead of just opinionated.

 The Weekly exists to make Fayetteville smarter and better connected with our community.
 We do this through conversational interviews, explainers, and more.